cmp-202/ssh2shell/README.md

   readyMessage:        "Ready",     //optional: on Ready message
   closedMessage:       "Closed",    //optional: on Close message

-  //optional event handlers defined for a host and will be used
+  //optional event handlers defined for a host that will be called by the default event handlers
-  //when connected to this host instead of the default event handlers for the class.
+  //of the class
   onCommandProcessing: function( command, response, sshObj, stream ) {
    //optional code to run during the procesing of a command
    //response is the text buffer that is being loaded with each data event